 Goa, one of the finest honeymoon places in Asia, is where easter celebrations are at their very best.

-The festival is celebrated during the spring season and involves colorful decorations, singing, dance and so much more.
+This festival in India is celebrated during the spring season and involves colorful decorations, singing, dance and so much more.
 In fact, one of the main highlights of the festival is plum cakes that are made in every Christian household and brights lanterns that can be found all around the streets.
 So, what's the delay?
 Plan your trip to India around the time of Easter and indulge in the festivities.

-Things To Do - Attend Prayers, color and decorate easter eggs, bake plum cakes at home
+Things to do - Attend Prayers, color and decorate easter eggs, bake plum cakes at home

-Where It Is Celebrated - Although Easter is a festival that is celebrated all around the country, the most popular places to indulge in the celebrations are Goa, Pondicherry, and Kerala.
+Where it is Celebrated - Although Easter is a festival that is celebrated all around the country, the most popular places to indulge in the celebrations are Goa, Pondicherry, and Kerala.

-Date Of The Festival - 4th April 2021
+Date of the Festival - April 20th, 2025

-Significance Of The Festival - Easter is celebrated to mark the resurrection of Lord Jesus.
+Significance of the Festival - Easter is celebrated to mark the resurrection of Lord Jesus.

 Suggested Read: Places to Visit in Kangra: Explore the Katoch Dynasty in Depth